kr-g/gitonic/README.md

     ~/gitonic/.venv/bin/gitonic

-it is recommented to create an alias in `.bash_aliases` add the following
+it is recommented to create an alias in `.bash_aliases`. add the following line at the end of `.bash_aliases`

     alias gitonic=~/gitonic/.venv/bin/gitonic